klada/hass-huescaninterval/README.md

 # hass-huescaninterval

 This custom component allows you to modify the `scan_interval` of Home Assistant's official Hue integration.
-This allows you to use devices such as buttons and motion sensors with a much smaller delay.
+This enables you to use devices such as buttons and motion sensors with a much smaller delay.

 The code is based on the approach of [Hue-remotes-HASS](https://github.com/robmarkcole/Hue-remotes-HASS).
-Special thanks to [https://github.com/robmarkcole](@robmarkcole).
+Special thanks to [@robmarkcole](https://github.com/robmarkcole).

-## Warning
+## :warning: Warning

 This component lowers the `scan_interval` of your Hue bridge to 0.5 seconds.
 Depending on your environment your Hue Bridge may become unstable!
 There is a reason why the HASS core developers will not lower the scan interval by default!

+This component does not add any device support.
+All it does is adjusting the scan interval.
+Everything else you need for processing Hue events is included in recent versions of Home Assistant.

 ## Installation